molily/molily.de/_posts/2020-11-21-testing-angular.md

 ## Testing principles

-There is a gap between practical introductions – how to test a feature at all – and essential discussions on the core concepts – what does testing achieve, which type of tests are beneficial etc. Before we dive into the practical tutorial, we need to reflect on a few basics about testing.
+There is a gap between practical introductions – how to test a feature – and fundamental discussions on the core concepts – what does testing achieve, which type of tests are beneficial etc. Before we dive into the tutorial, we need to reflect on a few basics about testing.

-### Why we test – what makes a good test
+### What makes a good test

-When you are writing tests, you need to keep in mind what the goals of testing are.
+When writing tests, you need to keep the goals of testing in mind.
 You need to judge whether a test is valuable with regard to these goals.

 Automated testing has several technical, economical and organizational benefits.
 Let us look pick a few that are useful to judge a test:

 1. **Testing saves time and money.** Testing tries to nip software problems in a bud.
 Tests prevent bugs before they cause real damage, when they are still manageable and under control.

    Of course, quality assurance takes time and costs money itself.
-But it takes less time and is cheaper then letting the bugs slip through into the software release.
+But it takes less time and is cheaper then letting bugs slip through into the software release.
 When a faulty application ships to the customer, when users run into a bug, when data is lost or corrupted, your whole business might be at stake.
 After an incident, it is expensive to analyze and fix the bug in order to regain the user’s trust.

    **A valuable test is cost-effective.** The test prevents bugs that could ultimately render the application unusable.
-The test is cheap to write compared to the potential damage is prevents.
+The test is cheap to write compared to the potential damage it prevents.

 2. **Testing formalizes and documents the requirements.** A test suite is a formal, human- and machine-readable description of how the code should behave.
 It helps the original developers to understand the requirements they have to implement.
 It helps fellow developers to understand the challenges they had to deal with.